DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Additional results

 \subsection{Training logs}

-In this section, we study the training logs when training the VQ-VAE for the image compression task on AFHQ data set. \cref{fig:train_logs} shows the codebook usage, perplexity (\cref{eq:perplexity_formula}), and reconstruction and perceptual losses over the coarse of training for different VQ optimization methods when VQ bitrate is $11$ (or codebook size is $K=2048$).
+In this section, we study the training logs when training the VQ-VAE for the image compression task on the AFHQ data set. \cref{fig:train_logs} shows the codebook usage, perplexity (\cref{eq:perplexity_formula}), and reconstruction and perceptual losses over the course of training for different VQ optimization methods with an 11-bit codebook (or codebook size of $K=2048$).
 To make the plots look smoother, the curves are smoothed via Blackman windowing with a window size of $15$ (except for the codebook usage plot).
 The codebook usage represents the percentage of codebook used in each training epoch.
-Apart from ST-GS method, all other VQ optimization techniques reach the full codebook usage (but it happens a bit late for the EMA approach).
+Apart from the ST-GS method, all other VQ optimization techniques reach the full codebook usage (but it happens a bit late for the EMA approach).
 Note that the codebook usage is reported when codebook replacement (\cref{app:new_proposed_cbr}) is actively applied during training for all VQ methods.
-Even though codebook replacement is applied, it cannot compensate for full codebook usage for ST-GS method.
+Even though codebook replacement is applied, it cannot compensate for full codebook usage for the ST-GS method.\looseness-1

 Perplexity refers to the number of unique codewords selected for quantizing a typical training batch, and it ranges from $1$ to codebook size $K$. \cref{eq:perplexity_formula} explains how perplexity is computed.
 According to \cref{fig:train_logs}, the highest perplexities belong to STE, EMA, and our proposed DiVeQ and SF-DiVeQ, while NSVQ reaches a bit lower perplexity compared to these methods.
-However, for ST-GS and RT approaches, the perplexity is very high at the start of training and it suddenly drops for ST-GS, whereas it smoothly decays down for RT during training.
-Reconstruction loss is the MSE loss between the input $\vx$ and its reconstructed output $\vx_r$ (see \cref{fig:teaser} and \cref{eq:vqvae_enc_vq_dec}), and perceptual loss is the LPIPS between $\vx$ and $\vx_r$.
-According to the losses, our proposed DiVeQ and SF-DiVeQ reaches lower loss values than STE, EMA, RT, and ST-GS while converging faster than STE, EMA, and ST-GS.
-In difference to all methods, NSVQ reaches the lowest loss values with a big margin, especially for the perceptual loss.
-To make the difference between all VQ methods more clear, we plot the loss values in logarithmic scale.
+However, for ST-GS and RT approaches, the perplexity is very high at the start of training, and it suddenly drops for ST-GS, whereas it smoothly decays for RT during training.
+Reconstruction loss is the MSE loss between the input image $\vx$ and its reconstructed output $\vx_r$ (see \cref{fig:teaser} and \cref{eq:vqvae_enc_vq_dec}), and perceptual loss is the LPIPS between $\vx$ and $\vx_r$.
+According to the losses, our proposed DiVeQ and SF-DiVeQ reach lower loss values than STE, EMA, RT, and ST-GS while converging faster than STE, EMA, and ST-GS.
+In contrast to all methods, NSVQ reaches the lowest loss values with a big margin, especially for the perceptual loss.
+To make the difference between all VQ methods more clear, we plot the loss values on a logarithmic scale.